+Term Definition rehabilitation), building type, unit sizes, gross square foot, amount of non-residential space, location, year built, garage type, and acquisition type (land or structure).
+Preservation Funding priority and policy focused on preserving properties with existing federal assistance (project based rental assistance or operating subsidies).
 Property Standards Refer to 24 CFR Part 93, Subpart G, §93.301 (if receiving NHTF funding) and/or 24 CFR Part 92, Subpart F, §92.251 (if receiving HOME funding), including part (a) New construction projects and part (b) Rehabilitation projects.
 Qualified Rehabilitation Specialist As defined in the Minnesota Housing Architect's Guide.
-REAC Real Estate Assessment Center Sleeping Unit Also known as congregate living or dormitory.
+REAC Sleeping Area Real Estate Assessment Center An area used for sleeping which does not meet the definition of a Bedroom.
+Sleeping Unit Also known as congregate living or dormitory.
 A room or space in which people sleep, which can also include permanent provisions for living, eating and either sanitation (bathroom) or kitchen facilities but not both.
 Story(ies) Also known as level or floor.
 That portion of a building included between the upper surface of the floor and the upper surface of the floor or roof next above.
-Substantial Rehabilitation Refer to Section 3.04.B Sustainable Building Guidelines State building guidelines that apply to projects receiving Minnesota Housing Publicly Owned Housing Program general obligation bond proceeds.
+Substantial Rehabilitation Refer to Chapter 3 Supportive Housing A type of multifamily housing property where supportive services are provided on-site for households with a history of homelessness and barriers to accessing and maintaining housing, thereby improving housing stability, employment, health, and many other qualities of life factors.
+Supportive Housing design features are applicable to all dwelling units in 100% supportive housing properties or to the fixed/ non-floating Supportive Housing units in partially supportive properties.
+Sustainable Building Guidelines State building guidelines that apply to projects receiving Minnesota Housing Publicly Owned Housing Program general obligation bond proceeds.
 Sustainable Housing Standards Minnesota Housing standards for new construction and rehabilitation that requires compliance with the 2015 Enterprise Green Communities Criteria and most current version of the MN Overlay and Guide to the 2015 Enterprise Green Communities Criteria.

-Type A Accessible Dwelling Units or Sleeping Units which meet the Type A Unit requirements of the Minnesota Accessibility Code.
+Term Definition Туре А Accessible Dwelling Units or Sleeping Units which meet the Type A Unit requirements of the Minnesota Accessibility Code.
 Type B Accessible Dwelling Units or Sleeping Units which meet the Type B Unit requirements of the Minnesota Accessibility Code.
-Universal Design As defined in the Multifamily 2018 Housing Tax Credit Self-Scoring Worksheet.
+Universal Design As defined in the Multifamily Self-Scoring Worksheet.
 UPCS HUD's Uniform Physical Condition Standards USDA The United States Department of Agriculture Visitability Designs that allow persons with mobility impairments to enter and stay, but not live, in a residence.